 The supernate is drawn into the 1" diameter flexible decant hose using the existing Spent Resin Transfer Pump (WDS-P-1) as the decant pump.
-The supernate is pumped at a rate of approximately 15 gpm through the decant filter skid which includes two backflushable filters in parallel, that are designed to remove all particles larger than approximately 20 microns.
-After filtration, the liquid is transferred to the Neutralizer Tanks and processed through the SDS.
+The supernate is pumped at a rate of approximately 15 gom through the decant filter skid which includes two backflushable filters in parallel, that are designed to remove all particles larger than approximately 20 microns.
+(Note that these filters may be chemically cleaned or precoated for improved system performance through use of the Chemical Addition Subsystem.
+One indicator of system performance is the differential pressure across the decant filters.
+Upon receipt of a high differential pressure condition, the filters are backpulsed with nitrogen and may then be backflushed with processed water).
+After filtration, the liquid is transferred to the Neutralizer Tanks and processed through the EPICOR II System.
 As an option, supernate from the processed sludge can be transferred directly to the reactor building basement without being held up in the neutralizer tanks.

-Upon completion of the above decant process, a volume of concentrated sediment will remain in the bottom of the SRST.
+Upon completion of the above decant process, a volume of concentrated sediment remains in the bottom of the SRST.
 Unprocessed slurry from additional sources can be transferred to the SRSTs and filled up to the 2400 gal. level, agitated as necessary, conditioned with chemicals, and the decant process repeated.
 This procedure may be repeated as necessary until the desired quantity of concentrated sediment is obtained.
-In addition, further decant operations generally result in more highly concentrated sediment slurries.
+In addition. further decant operations generally result in more highly concentrated sediment slurries.
 Thus, solids quantity and slurry concentration can be controlled within an acceptable range for solidification and shipment.

-Following decant operation(s), the concentrated sediment slurry must be pumped out of the SRST(s) by the Solids Handling Pump(s), through the modified lower nozzles and discharge piping.
-However, before the pumps are started, the tank discharge (pump suction) lines will be flushed or backbumped in the tank bottom to dislodge any packed sediment which may block the flow.
-These pumps have a rated capacity of 75 gpm (corresponding to 7 fps in a 2 in. diameter pipe) with 75 psi total developed head.
+Following decant operation(s), the concentrated sediment slurry is pumped out of the SRST(s) by the Solids Handling Pump(s), through the modified lower nozzles and discharge piping.
+The delumper may be run at this time to further guard against flow blockages.
+However, before the pumps are started, the tank discharge (pump suction) lines are flushed or backbumped to the tank bottom to dislodge any packed sediment which may block the flow.

+The Solids Handling Pumps have a rated capacity of 75 gpm (corresponding to 7 fps in a 2 in. diameter pipe) with 75 psi total developed head.
 (Ref.
-7)

-The Solids Handling Pumps transport concentrated sediment from the SRSTs, through existing pump suction piping and new flexible hose, to the existing pump discharge piping.
+7) These pumps transport concentrated sediment from the SRSTs, through existing pump suction piping and new flexible hose, to the existing pump discharge piping.
 Once in the existing discharge piping, the slurry passes through a mass flowmeter which provides indication of total mass flow which is useful in loading the shipping containers.
 Downstream of this mass flowmeter is a branch connection for the existing system recirculation header, leading to each of the SRSTs.
 Upon termination of shipping container loading operations (a batch process), the excess sediment slurry can be recirculated back to the appropriate SRST, thus precluding the formation of lines filled with stagnant sediment slurry.
 Stagnation is undesirable due to possible buildup leading to flow blockage as well as causing localized high radiation areas.